Wednesday, November 19, 2014

 After seeing so many billboards, bus shelters, and mega-posters around town heralding the forthcoming release of the latest (2014) screen incarnation of Annie – that pint-sized, ginger juggernaut of Broadway 1977 (and for those keeping score, this marks adaptation # 3)I figure I'd better get around to covering John Huston's 1982 mega-budget, mega-hyped, mega-merchandised movie version before public reaction to the remakepro or coninfluence my memories.

-Since remakes, as a rule, tend more to be the brainchild of accountants than artists, I usually think of them as irksome Hollywood-as-industry inevitabilities easy to dismiss on principle alone.
-When looking back on the remakes of classic and iconic films (for example, Willy Wonka and the Chocolate Factory and Brian De Palma's Carrie), I can only see them as obvious fool's errands; useful only as reminders of what was so brilliant about the originals.
+Since remakes, as a rule, tend more to be the brainchild of accountants than artists, I usually think of them as irksome, Hollywood-as-industry inevitabilities easy to dismiss on principle alone.
+When looking back on the recent remakes of classic and iconic films (for example, Willy Wonka and the Chocolate Factory and Brian De Palma's Carrie), I can only see them as obvious fool's errands; useful only as reminders of what was so brilliant about the originals.

 But when it comes to remaking flawed or flop films, I confess to being rather open to the idea.
 I mean, it does afford the opportunity for a new filmmaker to correct what might have gone awry with a property in its first outing, a chance to "get it right" the second time around.

-The 1982 movie version of Annie is regarded as a beloved children's classic to many today, but it took a few years for the film to grow on people.
-Upon its release, Annie was greeted with a mixed reaction by the press (it was nominated for 5 Razzie Awards, winning one for Aileen Quinn as Worst Supporting Actress); considerably less-than-anticipated interest from the public; and was trashed in the press by the show's lyricist, Martin Charnin ("Terrible, terrible, it distorted everything!").
+The 1982 movie version of Annie is regarded as a beloved children's classic to many today, but it took quite a few years for it to grow on people.
+Upon its release, Annie was greeted with a mixed reaction by the press (it was nominated for 5 Razzie Awards, winning one for Aileen Quinn as Worst Supporting Actress); the considerably less-than-anticipated interest from the public; and was trashed in the press by the show's lyricist, Martin Charnin ("Terrible, terrible, it distorted everything!").
 And although it emerged as one of the top ten moneymakers of the year, its steep budget ($40 to $50 million), hefty marketing campaign ($10 million), and record $9.5 million spent on acquiring the rights, meant it would be years before it came anywhere near to showing a profit.

-While I wouldn't go so far as to call Annie a classic, neither would I label it the out-and-out flop its detractors make it out to be.
+While I wouldn't go so far as to call Annie a classic, neither would I label it the out-and-out failure its detractors make it out to be.
 Sure, at times the script is uneven to the point of feeling erratic (Hannigan's 11th-hour character redemption happens so abruptly it'll give you whiplash), but I still find many of its narrative changes to be a marked improvement over the theatrical production.
 And, thanks to its bouncy score, boundlessif unharnessedenergy, and capable, hardworking cast; Annie manages to be very entertaining despite never really gelling into the kind of touchstone movie musical event its Broadway success (and producer Ray Stark's investment) augured.

 Aileen Quinn as Annie